 From Consultation to Consulteaching

-As a higher ed administrator, former department chair, and business owner, I have grown weary of the standard consulting model.
+As a higher ed administrator, former department chair, and business owner, I have seen the limits of the standard consulting model.

-On the hiring end, the endless conversations, the “What I Can Do For You!” song and dance from consultants desperate to close; the money spent on ponderous analyses offering no solutions.
+On the hiring end, the drawn-out conversations, the “What I Can Do For You!” appeal from consultants eager to close; the money spent on ponderous analyses offering no solutions.
 On the consulting end, the pitching, the unpaid proposals, the haggling…

 So I stick to work that I love.
 That saves all of us time and aligns me with my basic career paradigm: teaching.

 Teaching is my nature, my long education, my trade, career, and vocation.
 I taught other kids in kindergarten, then taught other students in high school and college.
-Then I moved up to doing it professionally in corporate settings, community colleges, universities, tech events, psychotherapy practices, graduate programs, and more venues than I can recall at the moment.
+Then I moved up to doing it professionally in corporate settings, community colleges, universities, tech events, psychotherapy practices, graduate programs, and many other venues.

 My answer to the consultation model is consulteaching.